UK inflation: Consumer Prices Index release dates

 The Bank of England keeps a close eye on CPI when setting interest rates.
 If inflation is too high, the Bank raises interest rates to slow consumer spending and cool the economy.
 This works in bringing prices down because households have less money to spend when mortgage rates are high and debts are more expensive to repay.

-Meanwhile, if inflation is too low, the Bank may lower interest rates so that consumers have more disposable income to spend.
+Meanwhile, if inflation is too low, the Bank may reduce interest rates so that consumers have more disposable income to spend.
 Thanks to the laws of supply and demand, this pushes prices back up.

 Where is inflation heading next?

-Meanwhile, the Bank of England has said it expects inflation to “edge up to about 2.5% towards the end of the year before falling again”.
+The path ahead is unlikely to be completely straight.
+The Bank of England has said it expects inflation to “edge up to about 2.75% towards the end of the year before falling again”.

 Katie Williams